Print This Page

 It is worth noting that John Pataky wore a military uniform and marched in formation from the time he was 13 years old at McCallie all the way through college ROTC and straight into the U.S. Army.
 Over the years at McCallie, he rose in rank from private to captain on a battalion staff during his final year.
 In his junior year, Pataky was a member of the “Best Drilled Company.”

-He also served on the Student Council and played multiple sports, including track and field, and swimming.
-It was no surprise that he was a member of the French Club, given that his mother spoke the language when he was growing up.
-Pataky’s widow, Debbie, laughed later when asked if he ever spoke French: “He could swear in French,” she said.
+He also served on the Student Council and participated in multiple sports, including track and field and swimming.
+It was no surprise that he was a member of the French Club, given that his mother spoke the language.
+Pataky’s widow, Debbie, laughed when later asked if he ever spoke French, saying, “He could swear in French.”

-After graduating from McCallie, Pataky attended Georgia Tech, just two hours south of Chattanooga.
+After graduating from McCallie, Pataky attended Georgia Tech, just two hours south of Chattanooga in Atlanta, Georgia.
 His years at Tech were formative, as he immersed himself in academics and campus life.
 He was an active member of Sigma Chi and Alpha Phi Omega, two fraternities that emphasized leadership, service, and brotherhood.
 Additionally, he contributed to The Engineer, a technical publication on campus, demonstrating his intellectual curiosity and dedication to the field of mathematics and engineering.

-After receiving stenographer training at Fort Benjamin Harrison, Indiana, Pataky became a specialist second class (E-5) but was promoted from corporal to specialist third class.
-He was a stenographer, a “classified control clerk,” meaning that when he went to Germany, he handled classified material and managed classified records.
+After receiving stenographer training at Fort Benjamin Harrison, Indiana, Pataky served in the ranks as a specialist.
+He was a stenographer and a “classified control clerk,” meaning that when he went to Germany, he handled classified material and managed classified records.

 While in France, Pataky became deeply involved with the Boy Scouts of America, likely working with the sons of American servicemen stationed abroad.
 He led young scouts on excursions and summer camp experiences.
-This experience may have been the spark that ignited his passion for mentoring young men, a passion that would define his career upon his military discharge in 1962 and return to the United States.
+This experience may have been the spark that ignited his passion for mentoring young men, a passion that defined his career upon his military discharge and return to the United States.

 Veteran Experience

-As a cross country, track, and swimming coach, Pataky stacked up winning records and championships, and he was revered.
+As a cross-country, track, and swimming coach, Pataky stacked up winning records and championships and was revered by his athletes.
 He had a quiet but effective leadership style that pushed his athletes to reach their full potential while maintaining a kind and encouraging presence.
 He believed that sports were not just about competition but about building character, discipline, and teamwork.

 Former students and athletes often recall his signature wit and quick puns, which made even the most grueling practices bearable.